csc-training/geocomputing_course/materials/job_monitoring.md

 If you want to monitor real-time resource usage of interactive job:
    - Open a new terminal on the same compute node as where the tool/script is running:
       - Jupyter and RStudio have Terminal windows.
-      - If it is some other tool, open another terminal to the copmpute node:
+      - If it is some other tool, open another terminal to the compute node:
          - Find out the compute node name from the prompt of the interactive job, something like: `r18c02`
-         - Open a new terminal to login node login node,
+         - Open a new terminal to login node
          - Connect to compute node, for example: `ssh r18c02`
    - Use Linux `top -u $USER` command, it gives rough estimate of memory and CPU usage.
 :::